^

 2. rapid breathing

-3. sharp pain in the middle of the chest, which increases with deep breaths
+3. a sharp pain in the middle of the chest that increases with deep breaths

 Diagnosis of pulmonary embolism

-• Description of the patient's symptoms when a doctor is questioned
+• Description of the patient's symptoms when interviewed by a physician

 • ECG results